himanshuvarandani/CrossX-Aerothon/Django_API_CrossPlatform_Server/project/Readme.md

 # Trouble shootings

-### Issue with the reflecting the django backend code needs sever restart.
-It is fixed using python script.
+`Issue with the reflecting the django backend code needs sever restart.
+It is fixed using python script.`

-### Issue when the user saves the wrong python error code.
+`Issue when the user saves the wrong python error code.
 It crashes the main server.
-It is fixed by using try except block
+It is fixed by using try except block.`